Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Abstract

 \section{Abstract}

-While superiority of quantum over classical computation has been established, the repertoire of primitives with proven or conjectured quantum advantage remains limited.
-Despite considerable progress in delineating the quantum–classical divide, the systematic construction of algorithms with quantum advantage remains challenging, which can be attributed to a still incomplete understanding of the sources of quantum computational power.
-While intermediate non-stabiliserness (\ie, traversal of states outside the Clifford orbit) indicates necessary non-classical behaviour for quantum advantage, naïvely equating non-stabiliserness and non-classicality is misguided: Even random Haar sampled states exhibit near-maximal non-stabiliserness.
-Advancing towards quantum advantage calls for a better understanding of the efficient use of non-stabiliser states.
+While there is strong evidence for advantages of quantum over classical computation, the repertoire of computational primitives with proven or conjectured quantum advantage remains limited.
+A big challenge of quantum algorithmic design is a still incomplete understanding of the sources of quantum computational power.
+Advancing towards systematic quantum advantage calls for a better understanding of the efficient use of non-classical resources like non-stabiliser states.

-We present an approach to track the behaviour of non-stabiliserness across various algorithms by pairing resource theory of non-stabiliser entropies with the geometry of quantum state evolution, and introduce permutation agnostic distance measures that reveal non-stabiliser effects previously hidden by a subset of Clifford operations.
+We present an approach to track non-classical contributions in the form of non-stabiliserness across various algorithms by pairing resource theory of non-stabiliser entropies with the geometry of quantum state evolution, and introduce permutation agnostic distance measures that reveal and quantify non-stabiliser effects previously hidden by a subset of Clifford operations.
 We find different efficiency in the use of non-stabiliserness for structured and unstructured variational approaches, and show that greater freedom for classical optimisation in quantum-classical methods increases unnecessary non-stabiliser consumption.
 Our results open new means of analysing the efficient utilisation of quantum resources, and contribute towards the targeted construction of algorithmic quantum advantage.